Some people out there

 “Well, I’m not surprised to find you sniffing after her already,” Lucky said, ignoring Elizabeth and directing his disgust at Jason.
 “It’s only been, what?
 Five minutes since we broke up?”

-“Oh, for Christ’s…” Elizabeth huffed and shoved the sunglasses on her head.
-Even if they were only in the parking, this was still a church, she reminded herself, and Sarah was still her sister.
-So she plastered a smile on her face and took a deep breath.
+“Oh, for Christ’s…” Elizabeth huffed and shoved the sunglasses up over her forehead.
+Even if they were only in the parking lot, this was still a church, she reminded herself, and Sarah was still her sister.
+So, she plastered a smile on her face and took a deep breath.
 “I didn’t see you three inside.”